thorek1/MacroModelling.jl/docs/src/index.md

 **Author: Thore Kockerols (@thorek1)**

 `MacroModelling.jl` is a package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
 The package provides functions for creating, calibrating, simulating and estimating discrete-time DSGE models.
-These kind of models are typicaly used to decsribe the behaviour of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring/quantifying specific mechanisms (academic research).
+These kind of models are typically used to describe the behaviour of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring/quantifying specific mechanisms (academic research).
 These models are difficult to work with because they consist of a nonlinear system of equations describing a stochastic control problem.

 The goal of `MacroModelling.jl` is to reduce coding time and speed up model development.